BenoitRichard1212/awx/README.md

 -------

 Change the user for the installation in defaults/main.yml : currently : brichar ( for my local installation ).
+		For Installation on our Ansible Server, should change it for: ubuntu

 Install ansible : apt-get install ansible